pptp-capco/jstechnicaltest/README.md

-# This is a repository for Javascript Techinical Test
+# This is a repository for Javascript Technical Test

 # Get started
 `yarn install`